-Declining groundwater levels indicate that more water is being withdrawn than is naturally recharged.
+In a few areas in the state, long term declining groundwater levels indicate that more water is being withdrawn than is naturally recharged.
 A growing population and changing climate will likely continue this pressure.
 Finding opportunities to capture and store water when it is available, so it can be used later in the year when surface water is limited, is becoming increasingly important.

 Aquifer storage and recovery

 Aquifer storage and recovery (ASR) has proven to be a cost-effective way to capture and store water when it is available so it can be used during times when it is limited.
 Groundwater storage can serve the same purposes as surface water reservoirs, without many of the issues and costs related to dams.

 The number of projects in Washington is growing, and they vary widely in size and scale.
 ASR can be used in places where surface storage is not practical or economically possible, including urban, industrial, and residential areas.

 - Large quantities of water can be stored underground, reducing the need to construct large and expensive surface reservoirs.

 - ASR systems are considered to be more environmentally friendly than surface reservoirs.

 - Aquifer storage offers more protection from tampering than surface storage.